 To translate his vivid imaginings on film, Wan turned to cinematographer Don Burgess to capture the breathtaking world he had devised with production designer Bill Brzeski, and to costume designer Kym Barrett to bring its characters to life.
 But perhaps the biggest challenge fell to Wan’s visual effects supervisor, Kelvin McIlwain, and his team, who were to realize every unreal element imaginable—from an underwater megalopolis to warring sea beasts to waving hair and much more.

 Producer Rob Cowan remarks, “Ever since I’ve known James, he’s wanted to make a big action movie, which he did with ‘Furious 7.’
 But with ‘Aquaman,’ the idea of being able to create an entire world?
-That’s what was really attractive to him.
+That’s what was attractive to him.
 And because it’s James, the action took on elements of horror, romance, the history and mythology of Atlantis… It’s based on canon, but at the same time he was able to be completely original.”

 Beall likens their version of this underwater universe “to Rome—if it never fell—so, there’s modern technology and ancient customs, and they still have the gladiatorial arena.
 That’s how I thought of Atlantis: unconquered and isolated, highly advanced and yet still burdened with ancient rights and customs.”

-To succeed in his mission and stop a burgeoning war that threatens the future of both the undersea world and his beloved surface, Arthur must fight his own half-brother, the power-hungry Orm, played by Patrick Wilson, as well as the vengeful Black Manta, played by Yahya Abdul-Mateen II.
+To succeed in his mission and stop a burgeoning war that threatens the future of both the undersea world and his beloved surface, Arthur must fight his half-brother, the power-hungry Orm, played by Patrick Wilson, as well as the vengeful Black Manta, played by Yahya Abdul-Mateen II.
 But it’s his past Arthur wrestles with the most, including his anger at the Atlanteans for executing Atlanna, played by Nicole Kidman, after they forced her to leave his dad, human lighthouse keeper Tom Curry, played by Temuera Morrison.
 His only tie to his mother’s world is the weapon she left behind, and the occasional visit from Vulko, played by Willem Dafoe, council to the throne of Atlantis who came to the surface in Arthur’s youth to teach him about the powers inherent to his mother’s side.

-“In many ways, the movie is about wish fulfillment, and to me, that was also the bonus of making this film—my own wish fulfillment—to make a world-building, world-creation movie,” Wan smiles.
+“In many ways, the movie is about wish fulfillment, and to me, that was also the bonus of making this film—my wish fulfillment—to make a world-building, world-creation movie,” Wan smiles.
 “We cultivated all the different visuals, the characters, the outfits, the creatures…everything.
 That’s my dream come true.
 Luckily, I had the most creative team behind the scenes and the most talented cast to go on this journey with me.”

 “The world that James has built is not only beautiful, but terrifying, and all…unknown,” says Momoa of the director’s vision for the uncharted universe found in “Aquaman.”
-“There aren’t too many movies I’ve been in where kids get to watch, so I’m excited to sit down with my own children and watch this one.
+“There aren’t too many movies I’ve been in where kids get to watch, so I’m excited to sit down with my children and watch this one.
 That will be a trip!
 It was cool to be part of it.
 Yeah, all the dreams are coming true.”

-Having taken what amounts to an epic journey himself to realize his vision for the film, in summary, Wan says, “I feel this is a story that’s very relevant, with elements of it reflected in the world we’re living in now, which, to me, is important—telling stories that speak to the times.
+Having taken what amounts to an epic journey himself to realize his vision for the film, in summary, Wan says, “I feel this is a very relevant story, with elements of it reflected in the world we’re living in now, which, to me, is important—telling stories that speak to the times.
 I think that, ultimately, every superhero story should be a lot of fun and take you on an amazing adventure, and at the same time make you feel you’ve learned something from these characters and that you, yourself, have the ability to do good.
 And you don’t necessarily need a cape to be able to do that!”